topranks/evpnlab/README.md

 Trying to commit config change removing interfaces (wait 20 sec)...  done.
 ```

 NOTE: This takes a *long* time.
 For some reason the Juniper [StartShell](https://www.juniper.net/documentation/us/en/software/junos-pyez/junos-pyez-developer/topics/task/junos-pyez-program-shell-accessing.html) takes ages to run on the vQFX, at least on my system.
-But it works ok.
+But it works ok, I need to revisit to see why it goes so slow.

 Once done verify you can SSH on without a password as the user you added:
 ```